numba/numba/docs/source/user/jit-module.rst

 Automatic module jitting with ``jit_module``
 ============================================

 Numba provides a :func:`numba.jit` decorator for compiling functions to machine code.
-A common usage pattern is to have an entire user-defined module containing functions that all need to be jitted.
+A common usage pattern is to have an entire module containing user-defined functions that all need to be jitted.
 One option to accomplish this is to manually apply the ``@jit`` decorator to each function definition.
-This works and is great in many cases.
+This approach works and is great in many cases.
 However, for large modules with many functions, manually ``jit``-wrapping each function definition can be tedious.
-As such, Numba provides another option, the ``jit_module`` function, to automatically replace all functions defined in a module with their ``jit``-wrapped equivalents.
+For these situations, Numba provides another option, the ``jit_module`` function, to automatically replace all functions defined in a module with their ``jit``-wrapped equivalents.
 Note that if a function has already been decorated with ``jit``, then ``jit_module`` will have no impact on the function.

 .. note:: This feature is for use by module authors. ``jit_module`` should not
     be called outside the context of a module containing functions to be jitted.